-- Add in the bourbon and eggnog and beat on high for 3-4 minutes or until the buttercream is light and fluffy.
+- Slowly drizzle in the eggnog until fully incorporated, then add in the bourbon if desired.
+Beat on high for 3-4 minutes or until the buttercream is light and fluffy.

 The nutritional information on this website is only an estimate and is provided for convenience and as a courtesy only.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.